zewa666/aurelia-i18next/README.md

 ...
 ```

-Any element in the html that has one of those attributes will be translated when the locale is changed.
+Any element in your views that has one of those attributes, will be translated when the locale is changed.

 ```markup
 <span t="title">Title</span>
 ```

-The element will use the `title` as the key when translating that element.
+The plugin will use the `title` as the key when translating that element.
-The other attributes specified in the `attributes` option can also be used.
+Other attributes, specified in the `attributes` option, may be used as well.

 ```markup
 <span i18n="home.title">Title</span>
 ```

-Notice in the above example the key was set to `home.title` this will make the plugin look for a translation with tested objects in your translation json, ie:
+Notice in the above example that the key was set to `home.title`.
+This will make the plugin look for a translation with nested objects in your translation json, ie:

 ```javascript
 {